Zagrios/bs-manager/docs/wiki/Guides/Installation-and-updates/Install-or-import-a-version/Install-or-import-a-version.md

 > [!WARNING]
 >
-> [BSManager](https://www.bsmanager.io) does not store your login information.
-It uses the open-source tool [`DepotDownloader`](https://github.com/SteamRE/DepotDownloader) to download versions of Beat Saber.
+> [BSManager](https://www.bsmanager.io) uses its own open-source `bs-downloader` to download versions of Beat Saber from Steam.
+Your password is sent to Steam for authentication and is never saved.
+If you choose to remember your session, BSManager stores an encrypted Steam session token using your operating system's secure storage.

 ## Table of Contents